Woman placing a top sheet on a bed.

 What Is a Top Sheet?

-A top sheet, sometimes called a flat sheet, is a type of bed sheet that’s placed on top of a fitted sheet but underneath blankets or a duvet.
-It provides an additional protective layer to keep your bedding clean.
+A top sheet (or flat sheet) is a type of bed sheet that’s placed on top of a fitted sheet and underneath blankets or a duvet.

 Graphic defining a top sheet and demonstrating each bedding component.